xvrh/common_locale_data/README.md

-This packages provides a type-safe and tree-shakable way to access translated common data (measurement units etc...).
+This packages provides a type-safe and tree-shakable way to access translated common data.
 The translations are extracted from the Common Locale Data Repository (CLDR).

-Information provided by this package in all supported languages:
-- Relative time (ie: "3 minutes ago")
-- Units (duration, length, weight, etc...) (ie: "5 kilometers")

 ## Available data
 - Translations for measurement units in full and abbreviated forms including singular/plural modifications.